Bay Area FIRE (37): can a Roth conversion ladder bridge a 45 exit?

 How the costs are planned

 - Lifestyle hits and giving goals show up in cash flow.
-Relocation resets, healthcare shocks, family support, $200k of later-life care, and (for the optimistic runs) multi-hundred-thousand-dollar housing grants plus community endowments are all modeled so you can see how much capital remains after philanthropy.
+Relocation costs, healthcare shocks, family support, later-life care, and in the optimistic versions large housing or giving goals are all included so you can see how much capital remains after those choices.

 The strategy